executablebooks/write_ups/blog_post.md

 you change your book content.
 For example, what if you only changed a period or altered a word?
 That shouldn’t change the outputs of running any code.

-We plan to build an efficient execution engine that builds upon the cacheling layer described above.
+We plan to build an efficient execution engine that builds upon the caching layer described above.
 It will compare the notebook cache against any new additions that are made to the original content files.
 It will then execute the content inside those notebooks in an efficient manner (ideally, this will also be pluggable in order to leverage different kinds of computational resources).

-### Wrapping up
+### Execution: wrap-up

 At the end of this process, we have two different collections of items: the source files that have been written by the author, and a cache of notebooks that are fully-populated with content and enriched metadata.
-The next step is to produce some outputs.
+The next step is to publish the final product.

 ## How can we improve publishing with notebooks?